The Red List of Trains in Japan

 A 5050 series (variant 4000) unit is promoting Tokyu's skyscraper and retail complex Shibuya Hikarie.

-Another 5050 series unit on Toyoko Line has been painted green, just like its predecessor that was withdrawn from the Line in 1980.
+Another 5050 series unit on the Toyoko Line has been painted green, just like its predecessor that was withdrawn from the Line in 1980.

-Den-en-toshi Line's 5000 series with six-door carriages (see the third, sixth and seventh coaches).
+The Den-en-toshi Line's 5000 series with six-door carriages (see the third, sixth and seventh coaches).

 ←The List of Other Railways